THINK ABOUT IT

 Nadine Strossen, former President of the ACLU and professor at New York Law School, argues for the essential role of free speech in social justice activism and the limits of regulating speech.
 Strossen works and teaches in the areas of constitutional law and civil liberties.
 Her books include, among others, HATE: Why We Should Resist It With Free Speech, Not Censorship (2018) and Defending Pornography: Free Speech, Sex, and the Fight for Women’s Rights (1995).

-Robert Post, Professor and former Dean at Yale Law School, discusses the First Amendment, its interpretations, uses and misuses, and the varied ways in which speech is regulated in America.
+In summer 2018, Supreme Court Justice Elena Kagan warned that the First Amendment has become a weapon for conservative causes.
+In a focused yet far-ranging conversation, Robert Post, Professor and former Dean at Yale Law School, discusses the First Amendment, its interpretations, uses and misuses, and the varied ways in which speech is regulated in America.
 Post’s expertise lies in First Amendment and constitutional law, legal history, and equal protection.
-He is the author of Citizens Divided, Democracy, Expertise, Academic Freedom: A First Amendment Jurisprudence for the Modern State (2012) and, with Matthew Finkin, For the Common Good: Principles of American Academic Freedom (2009), among other books.
+He is the author of Citizens Divided: Campaign Finance Reform and the Constitution; Democracy, Expertise, Academic Freedom: A First Amendment Jurisprudence for the Modern State (2012) and, with Matthew Finkin, For the Common Good: Principles of American Academic Freedom (2009), among other books.

 Nicholas Whittaker is a rising senior at Harvard College, where he studies philosophy.
 In his free time, he contributes opinion writings to the Harvard Crimson.
 In this episode, he talks about the misconstrual of student demands against inviting speakers such as Charles Murray, and the responsibility of prestigious universities such as Harvard in setting an example in equality, inclusion, and scientific rigor.

-What does power have to do with free speech?
+FREE SPEECH 16: What happened in Charlottesville, and what does power have to do with free speech?

 Sarah Kenny is a former student and president of the student council at the University of Virginia.
 In this interview, she talks about the contested legacy of Thomas Jefferson at the University of Virginia, disputes over civility, and the experience of being at the center of the terrible events of the summer 2017.